kdakan/Building-a-Pascal-Compiler/README.md

 - A special symbol, the error symbol, is used to derive any syntax errors encountered during parsing/compilation.
 This allows the parser to go on parsing next statements and help gather more information about the errors in the source program.

 ## 13. Local variable storage and nested block scope:
-- The Pascal source code is compiled to intermediate code (p-code) and executed on the virtual stack-machine called p-machine.
+- The Pascal source code is compiled to a form of intermediate code (p-code) and executed on the virtual stack-machine called p-machine.
 - The p-machine is a virtual machine that processes all its commands using its runtime stack.
 The commands are called p-code.
 - This virtual machine contains only a stack and two registers that address the stack.
 All data, including pointer variables, is kept on the stack.